magcius/meshopt_decoder_reference/spec.md

 Quaternion filter allows to encode unit length quaternions using normalized 16-bit integers for all components, but allows control over the precision used for the components and provides better quality compared to naively encoding each component one by one.

+This filter is only valid `byteStride` is 8.

 The input to the filter is three quaternion components, excluding the component with the largest magnitude, encoded as signed normalized K-bit integers (4 <= K <= 16, integers are stored in two's complement format), and an index of the largest component that is omitted in the encoding.
 The largest component is assumed to always be positive (which is possible due to quaternion double-cover).
 To allow per-element control over K, the last input element must explicitly encode 1.0 as a signed normalized K-bit integer, except for the least significant 2 bits that store the index of the maximum component.

 When storing a K-bit integer in a 16-bit component when K is not 16, the remaining bits (e.g. top 6 bits in case of K=10) must be equal to the sign bit; the valid range of the resulting integer is from `-max` to `max` where `max = (1 << (K - 1)) - 1`.
 The behavior of decoding values outside of that range is unspecified.